 72.)
 Sunday Tunes at Summerset Winery (15101 Fairfax St, Indianola) This is a family event that also has delicious wine and beer available (for the adults).
-Pack your own picnic and listen to the music on Sunday’s from 2 -5 p.m.
+Pack your own picnic and listen to the music on Sundays from 2 -5 p.m.

 73.)
 Des Moines Menace Soccer Games (4440 Mills Civic Pkwy, West Des Moines).
 Cheer on the Menace during their games at Valley Stadium.
 Find their schedule on their website.

 74.)
 Live Music at the Cidery in Winterset (1638 U.S. 169, Winterset).
-Definitely more of a date night or meet up with friends type of place.
+Definitely more of a date night or meet-up-with-friends type of place.
 Super fun with locally made drinks.

 75.)
 Outdoor pianos throughout the city (Des Moines, Windsor Heights, Valley Junction).
 Fun pianos around the city that you can play.
-Visit their website to get exact locations of the pianos.
+Visit their website to get the exact locations of the pianos.

 76.)
 Ironwood Park (2222 3rd Ave SW, Altoona).
 It’s shaped like a pirate ship.
 What more can you want?

 78.)
 Take a walk on the Capitol grounds (1007 E Grand Ave, Des Moines).
 Walk around the Capitol grounds to see sculptures, statues, and the best views of downtown Des Moines looking west.
-When we did this, we got take out from Zombie Burger and ate at a picnic table on the grounds.
+When we did this, we got takeout from Zombie Burger and ate at a picnic table on the grounds.

 79.)
 Better Homes and Gardens Test Garden (1716 Locust St, Des Moines).
-Only open to the public from noon – 2 p.m. on Friday’s, I’m told it’s not to be missed.
+Only open to the public from noon – 2 p.m. on Fridays, I’m told it’s not to be missed.
 There’s also a central garden that you can have lunch in.

 80.)
 World Food Prize Hall of Laureates (100 Locust St, Des Moines).
-While the inside of the hall has amazing exhibits and is incredibly beautiful, the outside of the building sits on the Des Moines Riverwalk and great walking grounds.
+While the inside of the hall has amazing exhibits and is incredibly beautiful, the outside of the building sits on the Des Moines Riverwalk and has great walking grounds.
 My kid’s favorite is the map of the world in the concrete.
 They like to say “I pushed ____ all the way to Africa!”

 81.)
 Grotto of Redemption (208 1st Ave NW, West Bend).
 Not in Des Moines at all, and involves a lot of small highways and turns to get there, we were in awe once we saw it.
-The Grotto kept us busy for a couple of hours, plus there’s a playground nearby for the kids because we had to reward them for not picking off the rocks.
+The Grotto kept us busy for a couple of hours, plus there was a playground nearby for the kids because we had to reward them for not picking off the rocks.